asim/aslam/README.md

 What if you could run everything yourself?
 DNS, email, storage, etc. Would it be worth it?
 Let's find out.

 I'm going to start hacking on a personal server that's built from scratch.
-The ideal bootstrapping scenario is to buy a DNS record, start this server and point the nameserver to it, then leave it to do it's thing.
+The ideal bootstrapping scenario is to buy a domain name, start this server and point the nameserver to it, then leave it to do it's thing.

 ## Features